sdthaker/SenecaCollege-BTP400/FullStack-Bank-Application/readme.md

 ### Developed with Spring Boot, PostgreSQL, & ReactJS

 This application was developed using the 3 tier system.
 Frontend, Backend, and Database.
-The database of choice is postgres for the robustness and ability to create relational data.
+The database of choice is PostgreSQL for the robustness and ability to persist relational data.
-The backend was developed using the Java EE sdk with the Spring Boot framework to wrap our REST API.
+The backend was developed using the Java EE SDK with the Spring Boot framework to wrap our REST API.
-The frontend was developed using node.js and ReactJS which communicates with the backend, which in turn communicates with the database.
+The frontend was developed using Node.js and ReactJS which communicates with the backend, which in turn communicates with the database.

 ### Technologies used
 - Java J2EE sdk 17.0.1